davestewart/davestewart-content/content/projects/libs/vue-class-store/index.md

 Additionally, many have verbose boilerplate, and most are not TypeScript-friendly.

-Like [Vuex Pathify](../vuex-pathify) before it, it's the result of several years of thinking, and an attempt to simplify the drudgery of abstraction when working with state in Vue.
+Like [Vuex Pathify](../vuex-pathify) before it, it's the result of several years of [thinking about state](/search/?tags=state) and another attempt to simplify the drudgery of abstraction when working with state in JavaScript / Vue.

 ## How it works